 - Hotel Erwin – a trendy four-star hotel that is stepped away from the beach and has one of the best rooftop bars in the area.

-Not as popular as its other South Bay beach city neighbors (Hermosa Beach and Manhattan Beach), this beach town is definitely worth stopping by to wander around the Redondo Beach Pier, and watch the surfers do their thing.
+Located in Los Angeles’s South Bay, this beach town is definitely worth stopping by to wander around the Redondo Beach Pier, and watch the surfers do their thing.
 Afterward, explore the lively dining and entertainment area nearby.
 For lunch make sure to stop by Jus’ Poke, for some of the freshest Hawaiian poke (get the shoyu).

 This city has gone through a lot in the past few decades, from a port city to a city know for its lively waterfront scene.
 The docked Queen Mary, a British ocean liner from the 1930s, is where you can dine in one of their restaurants or sleep in one of the cabins, or just take a tour of the impressive grounds.
 The Aquarium of the Pacific is a must for everyone both young and old, with over 11,000 animals to view.
 Walk along (or bike) Belmont Shore Beach walking paths, and take in the classic SoCal beach views.
 For lunch go to Phnom Penh Noodle Shack for Cambodian noodle soup.